abhishekalai/boxr/README.md

 # Boxr

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2. **Requires NodeJS Installed.**

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server (Requires `@angular/cli` installed globally).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding